nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to filter your tasks by tags, assigned people, or any other details, you can use the _Find_ command.

-The above screenshot shows how the _Find_ command can be used to search for all tasks marked "07:00 PM".
+:camera: The above screenshot shows how the _Find_ command can be used to search for all tasks marked "07:00 PM".

 :page_with_curl: Format: `find [d/DESCRIPTION] [dt/DATE] [dt/TIME] [dt/DATE, TIME] [p/PERSON_INDEX]... [t/TAG]...`